RoboticCheese/hephaestoss/README.md

 such as [Terraform](https://terraform.io),
 [Chef Provisioning](https://github.com/chef/chef-provisioning), and
 [SparkleFormation](http://www.sparkleformation.io).
 These other
-options are both promising and gaining significant community support.
+options are all promising and gaining significant community support.
 This project's existence should not be read as an indictment of or attempt at competing with any of them.